 10. Gardening Kit

 Both of my toddlers go wild when I give them a tiny shovel and let them have at it in the dirt.
-This Montessori gardening set is made for toddlers, and I think it’d be a perfect addition to any Easter basket!
+This Montessori gardening set is made for toddlers, and I think it’d be a perfect addition to any Easter basket.

 gardening kit

 You could also opt for just a little shovel set if you don’t need the whole kit or want to stay on the more affordable side.
+It’s the perfect, practical life addition to your Montessori Easter basket.

 small shovel set